OpenVid-1M: A Large-Scale High-Quality Dataset for Text-to-video Generation: Abstract

 \section{Abstract}

 Text-to-video (T2V) generation has recently garnered significant attention thanks to the large multi-modality model Sora.
 However, T2V generation still faces two important challenges: 1) Lacking a precise open sourced high-quality dataset.
-The previous popular video datasets, \eg WebVid-10M and Panda-70M, are either with low quality or too large for most research institutions.
-Therefore, it is challenging but crucial to collect a precise high-quality text-video pairs for T2V generation.
+The previously popular video datasets, \eg WebVid-10M and Panda-70M, overly emphasized large scale, resulting in the inclusion of many low-quality videos and short, imprecise captions.
+Therefore, it is challenging but crucial to collect a precise high-quality dataset while maintaining a scale of millions for T2V generation.
 2) {Ignoring to fully utilize textual information}.
-Recent T2V methods have focused on vision transformers, using a simple cross attention module for video generation, which falls short of thoroughly extracting semantic information from text prompt.
+Recent T2V methods have focused on vision transformers, using a simple cross attention module for video generation, which falls short of making full use of semantic information from text tokens.
 To address these issues, we introduce~\datasetname, a precise high-quality dataset with expressive captions.
 This open-scenario dataset contains over 1 million text-video pairs, facilitating research on T2V generation.
 Furthermore, we curate 433K 1080p videos from~\datasetname~to create~\hddatasetname, advancing high-definition video generation.
 Additionally, we propose a novel Multi-modal Video Diffusion Transformer (MVDiT) capable of {mining both structure information from visual tokens and semantic information from text tokens}.
 Extensive experiments and ablation studies verify the superiority of~\datasetname~over previous datasets and the effectiveness of our MVDiT.
+Project webpage is available at \url{https://nju-pcalab.github.io/projects/openvid}.